DimiDR/TI-ThermalPrinter-Android/README.md

 # CORS Problems
-In cases of cross-origin errors, I added the following lines at the top of the file ".htaccess" Header set Access-Control-Allow-Origin "*"
+In cases of cross-origin errors, I added the following lines at the top of the file ".htaccess"

+Header set Access-Control-Allow-Origin "*"
 Header set Access-Control-Allow-Headers "origin, x-requested-with, content-type" Header set Access-Control-Allow-Methods "GET"

+Also set the API for Order in admin dashboard API/Orders - All Resources Get to all and not employee.